Math Software Online: MathScore.com

 Solution

-Since there are an equal number of cupcakes in each group, there are
+Since there are an equal number of chocolates in each group, there are

 So in 2 groups there are